 Salvation by Grace We believe that faith in the finished work of the Lord Jesus Christ is the only condition of salvation from sin and that this salvation is wholly be grace: that no works, however good, make that salvation more secure.
 (Acts 16:31; Ephesians 2:8, 9; Titus 3:5-7; Romans 10:9-13)

-The Church and Its Purpose We believe that a church of Christ is a congregation of baptized believers associated by a covenant of faith and fellowship of the gospel; observing the ordinances of Christ; governed by His laws, and exercising the gifts, rights, and privileges invested in them by His Word; that its scripturally designated officers are pastors and deacons whose qualifications, claims and duties are clearly defined in Scriptures; we believe the true mission of the church is found in the great commission; to make individuals or organizations; and that the one and only superintendent is Christ, through the Holy Spirit; that it is scriptural for true churches to cooperate with each other in contending for the faith and for the furtherance of the Gospel; that every church is the sole and only judge of the measure and method of its cooperation; on all matters of membership, polity, government, discipline, benevolence, the will of the local church is final.
-(Acts 2:41; 14:23; I Cor.
-11:2; 16:2; Eph.
-1:22, 23; 4:11; Matt.
-28:19, 20)
+The Church and Its Purpose We believe that a church of Christ is a congregation of baptized believers associated by a covenant of faith and fellowship of the gospel; observing the ordinances of Christ; governed by His laws, and exercising the gifts, rights, and privileges invested in them by His Word; that its scripturally designated officers are pastors and deacons whose qualifications, claims, and duties are clearly defined in Scriptures; we believe the purpose of the church is to edify and equip the saints to do the work of the ministry, that it may then carry out its true mission as found in the great commission; to make individuals or organizations; and that the one and only superintendent is Christ, through the Holy Spirit; that it is scriptural for true churches to cooperate with each other in contending for the faith and for the furtherance of the Gospel; that every church is the sole and only judge of the measure and method of its cooperation; on all matters of membership, polity, government, discipline, benevolence, the will of the local church is final.
+(Acts 2:41; 14:23; I Corinthians 11:2; 16:2; Ephesians 1:22, 23; 4:11; Matthew 28:19, 20)